 Ducks and geese occupy areas that provide sufficient natural food.
 When local resources are low or depleted, individuals will move to find new food resources.
 Increasingly, our urban and suburban parks are home to year-round resident populations of waterfowl that remain static because of the endless food supply provided by well-meaning humans.
 Many of our parks are plagued with sick and injured ducks that are a direct result of the intensive aggression and competition that occurs when waterfowl populations become too large.
 Female mallards in urban areas often build their nests far from a water source, sometimes more than a mile away.
 This is a direct response to their inability to successfully incubate and raise young in our overpopulated parks.

 2. Feeding waterfowl can lead to severe habitat degradation.

-Human supplied food resources quickly attracts concentrations of waterfowl beyond what the natural ecosystem can support.
+Human-supplied food resources quickly attract concentrations of waterfowl beyond what the natural ecosystem can support.
 Large concentrations of waterfowl can greatly reduce water quality and denude areas of vegetation.
-Concentrating large populations of waterfowl into small urban, city, and county parks is not a sustainable strategy.
+Concentrating large populations of waterfowl into urban, city, and county parks is not a sustainable strategy.
 As numbers increase, natural forage will decrease and individuals will only become more dependent upon handouts.

 3. Feeding can cause waterfowl to lose their natural fear of humans.